How To Design Event Name Badges (that don’t suck)

 Credit: Michael

 Use hierarchical typography to distinguish different levels of information.
-The attendee's name should be in a larger, bolder font to draw attention immediately.
-Additional details, like job titles or company names, should be in smaller, supporting fonts.
-This approach not only enhances readability but also creates a clean and organised look, making your name badges both functional and visually appealing.
+The attendee’s name should be in the largest, boldest font to draw attention immediately.
+Additional details, like job title or company name, should be in smaller, secondary fonts.
+This approach not only enhances readability but also creates a clean and organized look, making your name badges both functional and visually appealing.
+Plenty of white space (empty space) around text is your friend here—it helps the important info stand out.

 Event name tag design how to's